 - Approved for Dual Enrollment at Northwest Nazarene University

 How quickly can students work through curriculum?

 While there is flexibility in doing schoolwork at home, Enlightium Academy requires 180 school days of instruction for each school year.
 It is especially important to meet these requirements at the high school level in order to receive credits.
 Students can complete their courses over a shorter period of time by occasionally increasing hours of study, working on the weekends, or adding a summer session.
-Students usually spend about 30 minutes to an hour per subject per day in order to finish their school work by the end of first and second semesters.
+Students usually spend about 30 to 60 minutes per subject per day in order to finish their school work by the end of first and second semesters.

 Can students use another curriculum?

 Full-time 3rd–12th grade students use the Enlightium Academy online curriculum called Ignitia.
 High school students may, for an additional fee, include outside courses.
 Outside courses must be pre-approved by a counselor and cannot be offered in Ignitia.
 PreK–2nd grade students utilize Horizons textbooks.

 Are students enrolled at Enlightium Academy still in control of their own schedule?